 - Get "verified" on social media

 - "Verified" accounts provide a level of authenticity and credibility

 - Routinely monitor your social media accounts for unusual post and messages

 - Routinely search social media platforms for imposter accounts

 - Phone and fax

 Spear phishing scams involve scammers pretending to be from legitimate sources to convince businesses or individuals to send them money.
 These scams leverage existing relationships between the person receiving the email and the person sending it.
 The sender's address appears to be the actual email address of the source they're pretending to be, a tactic known as spoofing.
 Many variations have been reported to us, including:

 Gift card variation

-A scammer sends an employee an email that appears to come from the owner, the president or another high-ranking employee.
+When targeting a business, a scammer sends an employee an email that appears to come from the owner, the president or another high-ranking employee.
 The email claims the boss is working offsite and needs help to buy gift cards for employee rewards or birthday gifts.

 Wire transfer variation